Learn Battery Degradation from Causes, Effects and Mitigation

 IV.
 How to Mitigate Battery Degradation

-While battery degradation is unavoidable, there are several strategies that battery users can employ to mitigate its effects and extend the battery’s lifespan.
+While battery degradation is unavoidable, there are several strategies that EV owners can employ to mitigate its effects and extend the battery’s lifespan.

 1. Temperature Control